Owner: (sending the default Facebook auto response) Hi, Urban! Please let us know how we can help you.

 hum…this advert is well, poor for many reasons.
 Read this Facebook Ads Tear down and see why it is bad (good read actually)…

-Don’t be scared by this picture.
+Don’t get scared by the picture.
 The image is the ‘behind-the-scenes’ view of a Messenger message.

 A short video of discussing this Messenger message for the home improvement company.

-After the ‘Send Message‘ button get pressed, this is the series of short text message, and images sent as auto replies and instant messages.
+After the ‘Send Message‘ button get pressed, sent is a series of short text message.

-The left side of the red line is the FAQ section where people get answers to the most common questions.
+The left side of the red line is the FAQ section.

-Right side of the red line are questions asking prior to generating a quotation.
+Right side of the red line are is the business asking questions to generate a quotation.

-Finally, I’m asking for a contact email address, which gets auto populated by Facebook (how cool is that!).
+Finally, you asking for an email address, which gets auto populated by Facebook (how cool is that!).